System settings

 • specify a time server to automatically provide the system time

 The ThinPrint Hub connects to a time server automatically if it has access to the internet.
-If not, you should specify a company-internal one using ADDITIONAL TIME SERVER.
+If not, you should specify a company-internal one using Additional time server.

-Additional time server specify an additional time server to automatically provide the system time, here: pool.ntp.org – preferably a company-internal one (in addition to the listed time servers)
+Additional time serverspecify an additional time server to automatically provide the system time, here: pool.ntp.org – preferably a company-internal one (in addition to the listed time servers)

 ThinPrint Hub time view the Hub’s system time